 As example, only a widget should register DOM events on one of its own elements.
-If you have a widget containing a <form> element, never register the submit event from outside the widget by doing something like theWidget.on("dom:submit form", ...).
+If you have a widget containing a <form> element, never register the submit event from outside the widget by doing something like the Widget.on("dom:submit form", ...).
 Here is a more correct way to do it:

 '''

 class MyWidget extends widget.Widget {

-render() {

-return nunjucks.render('myform.html');

-}

 constructor() {

 super();

 this.on("dom:submit form", this.formSubmit);

+this.el.innerHTML = nunjucks.render('myform.html');

 }

 formSubmit() {

 this.trigger("formCompleted");

 }

 }

 '''